akshayvijaynair/music-academy-docs/README.md

 </details>

+---

 ### Create new public page
 <details>
-  <summary>  ID: 4 | Also known as a public page - This is the landing page for all teachers offering their services </summary>
+  <summary>  ID: 4 | Also known as a public page - This is the landing page for all teachers offering their services (Click for details)</summary>

 | Description Item                    | Description                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------|